lzegart/Weather-Dashboard/README.md

 In order to display current date and time, moment().format method was used from momentjs.com and H was used to obtain 24h time.

+* Uses moment().format method from momentjs.com to display current date and time, and H was used to obtain 24h time.

 This project uses bootstap and css to style elements.

 ### Screen Shot: